7 Ways to Nurture a Procurement Disruption Culture

 - sensing market changes and

-To make it work, procurement has to makes sure that it really understands all of its customers – both the internal and the external customers.
+To make it work, procurement needs a deep knowledge and understanding of its customers – both the internal and the external customers.

 How can one bring about a culture of procurement disruption?